State estimation of marine vessels affected by waves by unmanned aerial vehicles: RELATED WORKS

 \subsection{Contributions}

-A novel solution for the required 6 \ac{DOF} state estimation and prediction of a moving \ac{USV} on a rough water surface by a \ac{UAV} is proposed in this paper.
-The main contributions of the presented method going beyond the relevant literature summarized above are the following: \begin{itemize} \item novel nonlinear 6 \ac{DOF} \ac{USV} mathematical model containing wave dynamics, \item derivation of a linear model from our novel nonlinear 6 \ac{DOF} \ac{USV} mathematical model, \item prediction of future \ac{USV} states with 6 \acp{DOF}, \item a robust method for the state estimation of a moving \ac{USV} with 6 \acp{DOF} on a rough water surface using presented mathematical models. \end{itemize} All these contributions were verified in numerous simulations and real-world experiments.
-The overall performance was compared with state-of-the-art methods.
+This paper proposes a novel solution for the robust 6 \ac{DOF} state estimation and prediction of a moving \ac{USV} on a rough water surface.
+The primary contributions of the presented method, extending beyond the existing literature, include the development of a novel nonlinear 6 \ac{DOF} USV mathematical model incorporating wave dynamics.
+Additionally, a linear version of the presented nonlinear model is derived.
+Furthermore, the method enables the prediction of future \ac{USV} states with 6 \acp{DOF}.
+These contributions have been rigorously validated through numerous simulations and real-world experiments.
+The overall performance has been compared with state-of-the-art methods.